phosxd/Any-JSON/README.md

 This is a big advantage over some other plugins.

+Any-JSON also handles circular references, this means a property can link back to the original object but it will simply be converted to a reference instead of triggering infinite recursion.
+This works by storing an index value for every *unique* object & a reference to that index when it encounters a copy.
+However this does mean if the index values are tampered with in the JSON it could produce unexpected behavior.

 ## Modular
 Everything is coded in GDScript across distinct classes & files, allowing for easy modification & extension.